alpacahq/user-docs/content/trading-on-alpaca/orders.md

 - `accepted_for_bidding`<br>
    The order has been received by exchanges, and is evaluated for pricing.
    This state only occurs on rare occasions.
-- `pending_cancel`<br>
-   The order is waiting to be canceled.
-This state only occurs on rare occasions.
 - `stopped`<br>
    The order has been stopped, and a trade is guaranteed for the order, usually at a stated price or better, but has not yet occurred.
 This state only occurs on rare occasions.